Do I Need to Have My Chimney Cleaned?

 Not every chimney cleaning is a Custom Cleaning.
-When CMC performs a cleaning we go out on top of the roof and start at the very top of the chimney with our chimney brush and rods; from up there we are able to give the crown, bricks, mortar, flashing and cap a good inspection.
-Then we finish up the cleaning on the inside of your home from the fireplace, all the way to the very bottom using our high power hepa filter vacuum, and never ever do we leave any mess behind.
+When CMC performs a cleaning we go onto the roof to start at the very top of the chimney.
+From up there we are able to give the crown, brick, mortar, flashing and cap a good inspection.
+Then with our chimney brush and rods we sweep all the way to the very bottom of the chimney, removing the built up creosote and inspecting the flue.
+We finish the cleaning from the inside of your home at the fireplace.
+We remove all of the ash and creosote using our high power hepa filter vacuum, inspect the internal components of the fireplace and never leave any mess behind.

 With our Superior Service and Expertise you will be able to enjoy the winter season with your family by the fireplace.

 - Loud popping and crackling noise coming from your chimney.

 - Dense smoke from the fireplace or chimney.